D’Alembert Roulette Strategy – The System Explained and Analysed

 Main Advantages and Disadvantages of the D’Alembert System.

-Remember that the house will always have the upper hand when playing even-money bets although, at first glance, your chances of success are 50%.
-Remember that the zero (0) sectors don’t count towards any of the even-money bets.
-This is the tripping stone for all strategies that rely on even-money wagers.
+Keep in mind that the house always has an advantage when playing even-money bets, despite them appearing to have a 50% win rate.
+This is because the zero (0) sectors don’t count towards any of the even-money bets, such as red/black or odd/even.
+This small edge is the downfall of all strategies that rely on even-money wagers

 Advantages and Disadvantages